barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 then you _do_ change the X value.
 So that's kind of silly (again, in typical cases).
 So since we want to _only_ change the Y value, that means we're changing the vertical value of the point, or in other words, minimizing the vertical distance.
 Which ends up being the least squares formula.</sup></sub>

 It's pretty easy to google for basic blog posts about linear regression, so why am I writing another one?
 Well, for one, it's helping me to consolidate my learnings into notes.
 But also, I found the blogs to be unsatisfactory in giving me a deep understanding.
-I didn't just want to see know how to solve the least squares problem, I wanted to know _why_ the "how" worked.
+I didn't just want to see how to solve the least squares problem, I wanted to know _why_ the "how" worked.

 I'll try to cite the blogs and stackexchange posts that I came across and relied on as I built up my understanding.
 I've also included them at the end.

 <sub><sup>The tweet only says "least squares problem", which might refer to a more general problem, but I'm going to focus on just the linear least squares problem for simplicity purposes.</sup></sub>

 It seems like there are two approaches to solving the problem.
 One approach defines a cost function that describes how good/bad the model is, and then minimizes that cost function.
 The other approach uses linear algebra to project the data onto a line.
 This is the one I struggled to develop an intuition for, because the approach never explicitly uses a cost function or derivative, so it wasn’t clear to me how a solution could just “emerge”.

+I view the two approaches as having different equations.
+The calculus approach is solving $$A\hat{b} \approx Y$$ by trying to find some $$\hat{b}$$ that gets us close to a good solution.
+The linear algebra approach is solving $$Ab = \hat{Y}$$ where we give up on solving $$Ab = Y$$ which is likely impossible, and instead solving a similar problem where we move all the points onto a hypothetical line.

 ### Calculus approach